Suda94/1.0-Hobby-Page/README.md

 # [1.0-Hobby-Page-FAC:](https://suda94.github.io/1.0-Hobby-Page/)

 Learn to build a simple web page using HTML, CSS & JS.
 The page contain a hobby, that the creator like do.
+The page follow a simple yet trying to follow a symantic coding style to clean the type and easier to read the code

 # Requirements: